 syntax structure: Zero or more syntax elements present together in the bitstream in a specified order.

 ternary split: A split of a rectangular MxN block of samples into three blocks where a vertical split results in a first (M / 4)xN block, a second (M / 2)xN block, a third (M / 4)xN block, and a horizontal split results in a first Mx(N / 4) block, a second Mx(N / 2) block, a third Mx(N / 4) block.

+tile: A rectangular region of CTUs within a particular tile column and a particular tile row in a picture.

+tile column: A rectangular region of CTUs having a height equal to the height of the picture and a width specified by syntax elements in the picture parameter set.

+tile group: An integer number of tiles of a picture in tile raster scan of the picture and that are exclusively contained in a single NAL unit.

+tile group header: A part of a coded tile group containing the data elements pertaining to the first or all tiles represented in the tile group.

+tile row: A rectangular region of CTUs having a height specified by syntax elements in the picture parameter set and a width equal to the width of the picture.

+tile scan: A specific sequential ordering of CTUs partitioning a picture in which the CTUs are ordered consecutively in CTU raster scan in a tile whereas tiles in a picture are ordered consecutively in a raster scan of the tiles of the picture.

 transform: A part of the decoding process by which a block of transform coefficients is converted to a block of spatial-domain values.